alexdobo/Tram-Trackr/README.md

 https://www.amazon.com/Alex-Dobrovansky-Tram-Trackr/dp/B078KFRCDD/

-The python file is the code that runs Alexa skill
+The python file is the code that runs Alexa skill.

 The Node.js file is the backend, uploads data to a database.